 Do not create unnecessary accounts such as test accounts, shared accounts, or generic accounts as doing so will create unnecessary vulnerabilities to your system.
 If you must create these types of accounts, be sure to disable them when they are not being used and use group policies to assign permissions and audit these accounts regularly.

 + Replace the Everyone Group with Authenticated Users on file shares as this setting will allow anyone who gains access to your network to access all your data.

 Password Policies is a set of rules designed to enhance computer security by encouraging users to set strong passwords and use them properly.

-The password policies requirement of Government System
+The password policies requirement of Enterprise and Government System

 Some common suggestions are (tested in Windows Server):

 Enforce Password History Enabled (recommended value is 5 past passwords)

 Maximum Password Age Enabled (recommended value is 60 characters)

 Minimum Password Age Enabled (recommended value is 5 characters)

 Account Lockout Policies are a useful method for slowing down online password-guessing attacks and to compensate for weak password policies.
 These three policies work together to limit the number of consecutive login attempts within a set timeframe that fail due to wrong passwords.